Analysis | ‘Hanging chads,’ meet ‘naked ballots’

 It’s also possible that, short of a new law declaring that naked ballots must be counted (which seems unlikely given that Republicans control the state legislature), voters could be educated to make sure to use secrecy envelopes.
 But that process would need to begin immediately, given that ballots are now cleared to be sent out and voting is beginning.

-The ruling also came alongside more favorable rulings for Democrats, including by extending the deadline for absentee ballots, permitting the use of drop boxes and removing the Green Party nominee from the ballot.
+The ruling also came alongside more favorable ones for Democrats, including extending the deadline for absentee ballots, permitting the use of drop boxes and removing the Green Party nominee from the ballot.
 So it’s hardly a disaster for Biden’s campaign.
 But if Pennsylvania is as close in 2020 as it was in 2016, “naked ballots” could be the new “hanging chads.”

 Philip Bump contributed to this report.